poproar/Barnabas-Instructors-Guide/_lessons/09/index.md

 - Understand that the robot can be physically manipulated through code.

 practice:
-- Student create the circuit and write a program to turn on and off the LED
 - Use Ardublock to turn the LED on, then to turn the LED off.
 - Create a program in Ardublock that continuously blinks the light on and off.